TotalyEnglizLitrate/tuinty-forpy-eight/readme.md

     pip install tuinty-forpy-eight
     ```

+2. Launch the game by running `2048` in a terminal of your choice

-2. Infinite fun, at your terminal!
+3. Infinite fun, at your terminal!

 ## How to